5j4/mariusdroughtproject/_pages/dashboard/science/drought_impacts_management/hydrology/integrating_national_scale_drought_hydrology.md

 ## Research methods

-* Dynamic TOPMODEL schematic (from Metcalfe, P., Beven, K. and Freer, J. (2015) Dynamic TOPMODEL: A new implementation in R and its sensitivity to time and space
-* Dynamic TOPMODEL schematic (from Metcalfe, P., Beven, K. and Freer, J. (2015) Dynamic TOPMODEL: A new implementation in R and its sensitivity to time and space
 * A semi-distributed hydrological model (Dynamic TOPMODEL) has been set up for national scale hydrological drought modelling across the UK.
 * Model is driven using spatial inputs of precipitation and potential-evapotranspiration from observed and future drought event sets for national scale analysis of catchment flows in present and future climate conditions
 * Probabilistic future flow predictions are generated from the future drought event sets